genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 ## DumpIt script

-To copy data out of a Genesis database, use the DumpIt command.
+To copy data out of a Genesis database, use the 'DumpIt' command.

-Syntax:
+### Syntax

 | Argument | Argument long name | Mandatory | Description                                            | Restricted values |
 |----------|--------------------|-----------|--------------------------------------------------------|-------------------|